C-Accel2019/Glossary/glossary.md

 ## RDF (Resource Description Framework)

-Resource Description Framework is a W3C standard (2004; revised 2012) for expressing [linked data](#Linked-Data) and [knowledge graphs](#Knowledge-Graph-KG).
+The Resource Description Framework is a W3C standard (2004; revised 2012) for expressing [linked data](#Linked-Data) and [knowledge graphs](#Knowledge-Graph-KG).
 A corresponding [knowledge graph schema](#Knowledge-Graph-Schema) can be expressed as an [ontology](#Ontology) in [OWL](#OWL-Web-Ontology-Language).
 A [knowledge graph](#Knowledge-Graph-KG) is expressed in RDF as a set of RDF triples, that is, of node-edge-node relations in the [knowledge graph](#Knowledge-Graph-KG).
 Nodes and edges are identified using IRIs.
 As part of the RDF standard, RDF Schema provides vocabulary for node and edge types (called classes) and simple relationships between them.
 For more complex relationships, the Web Ontology Language [OWL](#OWL-Web-Ontology-Language) can be used.
 For standards documents, see https://www.w3.org/TR/rdf11-primer/

 \[**Used by:** A-6677\]